brucegalvez/team-management-server/README.md

 # RESTfull service for a Team Management App
-RESTfull service built with Python and Flask for managing student teams of Pachaqtec Coding School.
-Made as part of the final project for the specialization program in Backend 2019-2020 of the same school.
+RESTfull service built with Python, Flask, and Mongoose for managing student teams of Pachaqtec Coding School.
+Built as part of the final project of the backend specialization program from the same school.

 ## Service Endpoints